seantdg/hello-ui-apigee/README.md

 # hello-ui-apigee

 This is a Hello World UI that uses the Express JS server library and Jade for templating.
-You can deploy to Apige using the following command:
+You can deploy to Apigee using the following command:

 apigeetool deploynodeapp -n (api name) -b (basepath) -e (environment) -o (org name)